StephaneTrebel/the-good-docs-templates/release-notes/process_release-notes.md

 ### Engage with development teams

 Development teams are essential partners in the release notes process, as they are directly responsible for building, testing, and troubleshooting the product.
 Their in-depth knowledge of new features, technical improvements, bug fixes, and known issues makes them invaluable sources of detailed information for release notes.
 Developers often have a clearer understanding of the technical aspects of updates, including any dependencies or configurations that users may need to know.
-Engaging with development teams ensures that release notes are both accurate and comprehensive, providing users with critical insights into the product’s latest changes and improvements.
+Engaging with development teams ensures that release notes are both accurate and comprehensive, providing users with critical insights into the products latest changes and improvements.

 #### Maintain regular communication